-- 1.Travel up an down grades slowly.
+- 1. Travel up and down grades slowly.

 - 2. Travel straight up and straight down.

-- 3. Without a load, travel up or down with the forks pointing upgrade. (see illustration)
+- 3. Without a load, travel up or down with the forks pointing downgrade.

-WARNING Never turn on grades, ramps, slopes or inclines; wait until you are back on level surface.
+Never turn on grades, ramps, slopes or inclines; wait until you are back on level surface.

-- With a load travel up or down with the load pointing upgrade. (see illustration) - 5.
-The load should be tilted back and raised only high as necessary to clear the surface.
+- 4. With a load travel up or down with the load pointing upgrade. - The load should be tilted back and raised only high as necessary to clear the surface.